 genuinely disconcerted that this could be the case.
 Ofcom noted that Big Brother and fellow Housemates managed to get Coolio and Michelle to resolve their issues and their “feud” was amicably resolved when Coolio and Michelle apologised to each

 In Ofcom's view Coolio was a larger than life character in the House, playing the role for many viewers of the villain of the piece where such a role, after 10 years of Big Brother , is generally expected by the audience.
 He

 exhibited an acerbic wit; was clearly at times quite bored; baited female Housemates; and, was at times, generally unpleasant, making statements and references that appeared calculated to be potentially offensive and provoke a reaction.

-tense situations themselves and, where necessary, Channel 4 through Big Brother, intervened.
-Big Brother for example called Housemates to the Diary Room to talk through their behaviour to resolve more highly charged situations and to discuss how
+defusing tense situations themselves and, where necessary, Channel 4 through Big Brother, intervened.
+Big Brother for example called Housemates to the Diary Room to talk through their behaviour to resolve more highly charged situations and to

 Ofcom said it had received 290 complaints about a variety of issues connected to the show in the week up to Monday 6 July.